itspangler/Adereon/methods.md

 ## Overview

-The three continents in the known world of Adereon have, to this day, never been properly mapped.
+The three continents in the known world of Adereon have, to this day, never been mapped in a geographic information system.

 In this document, I'll detail some of the key considerations and techniques that went into making a spatial database -- and a few maps to go along with it -- of my friend Nate's homebrewed Dungeons & Dragons universe.
 Just a note: this map was creatively co-authored with my friend Nate, who is the brains behind most of the fantasy stuff.
 As such, I will sometimes refer to him in the mapmaking process.